dry-rb/dry-rb.org/source/gems/dry-view/index.html.md

 # => "<html><body><h1>Hello!</h1><p>Greetings from dry-rb!</p></body></html>
 ```

 `Dry::View::Controller#call` expects keyword arguments for input data.
-These arguments are handled by your [exposures](/gems/dry-view/exposures/), which prepare the objects that are passed to your [template](/gems/dry-view/) for rendering.
+These arguments are handled by your [exposures](/gems/dry-view/exposures/), which prepare [view parts](/gems/dry-view/view-parts) that are passed to your [template](/gems/dry-view/templates) for rendering.